-The characteristics of the culture in Gorontalo is found in various ceremonies, such as in marriages, seven-month ritual for pregnant women experiencing the first pregnancy (refers to Molonthalo in the Gorontalo language), birth, pembeatan or a specific cultural ceremony for welcoming grown up children, funeral, celebrations of Islamic days, cultural titles, reception of domestic and international state guests, and so forth.
-The marriage ceremony, in particular, has a lot of procedures, such as Mopoloduwo Rahasia, Tolobalango, Depito Dutu, Mopotilandahu, Saronde dance, and Covenant of Marriage.
-In the past, the SHIFTS IN THE SOCIETY AND CULTURE symbol of cultural elements of the people in the people.
+9 Molonthalo in the Gorontalo language), birth, for Ξ Gorontalo is found in various ceremonies, such as in marriages, seven-month ritual for pregnant women welcoming grown up children, funeral, celebrations of Islamic days, cultural titles, reception of domestic and international state guests, and so forth.
+The marriage ceremony, in particular, has a lot of Rahasia, Tolobalango, Depito Dutu, Mopotilandahu, Saronde culture (refers pembeatan or a specific cultural ceremony Mopoloduwo of the first pregnancy characteristics as such the The experiencing procedures, dance, and Covenant of Marriage.
+In the past, the SHIFTS IN THE SOCIETY AND CULTURE rational, practical and modern way of thinking of symbol of cultural elements of the people in However, nowadays, there has been a shift in the cultural elements of the marriage because of the the people.